The Singing Detective: Plot

+Cast

 Production

-In Potter's original script, the hospital scenes and noir scenes were to be shot with television (video) and film cameras respectively, with the period material (Marlow's childhood) filmed in black-and-white.
+In Potter's original script, the hospital scenes were to be shot with television (video), the noir scenes with film cameras, and the period material (Marlow's childhood) filmed in black-and-white.
 All scenes were shot on film, over Potter's objections.
 Potter wanted the hospital scenes to maintain the sensibility of sitcom conventions.
 Although this was tempered in the final script, some character interactions retain this concept.
 For example, Mr. Hall and Reginald, who are also intended to serve as a mock chorus for the main action occurring in the hospital.

 Originally the title of the series was to be "Smoke Rings", and the Singing Detective noir thriller was to be dropped after the first episode; Potter felt it would not hold the audience's attention.
 The discarded title may have referred to a particular monologue delivered by the hospitalized Marlow in the first episode, which includes the sentiment that, despite everything else, the one thing he really wants is a cigarette.
 Marlow's medical and mental progress is subtly gauged by his ability to reach over to his dresser and get his cigarettes.